-There are three muscles groups that every runner should stretch on a regular basis.
-The calf muscles are one of them.*
+There are 3 muscles groups* that every runner should stretch on a regular basis.
+The calf muscles is one of them.

 The calves include the deeper-lying thicker Soleus, and the more superficial double-headed Gastrocnemius.
 Both of these muscles merge into the Achilles tendon.

-The Achilles, as all tendons in the body, is not elastic, meaning it is a set length, incapable of being stretched beyond its length.
+The Achilles tendon, as all other tendons in the body, is not elastic, meaning it is a set length, incapable of being stretched beyond its length.
 To stretch a tendon is to tear it.
-Hence, the only way to give some relief to the Achilles tendon from any tightness is to stretch its attaching muscles - the Calves.
+Hence, the only way to gain some relief in the Achilles tendon from any tightness is to stretch its attaching muscles - the Calves.

 If you are not a runner, the calf muscles typically get tight as well.
 It is generally a good idea to stretch and massage them.